patrickamsler/kubernetes-ckad-notes/notes.md

 ```

 ## Resources
-If a pod is created, the node is scheduler selects the node based on the requested resources in the container spec.
+If a pod is created, the node scheduler selects the node based on the requested resources in the container spec.
 If the specified limits are reached, the pod will be evicted.

 ### CPU
 Limits and requests for CPU resources are measured in cpu units.
 One cpu, in Kubernetes, is equivalent to: